Charles & Harriet Winchester of Redhill

 Of their children:

-- Charles became a shoemaker and eventually took over his fathers business.
+Charles became a shoemaker and eventually took over his father's business.
 He married Dulcie Smith in the church on Sir Jeremiah Colman's estate in 1915.
-Although they had no children of their own they did have an adopted daughter, Vivienne, and apparently kept Alsatian dogs.
+He served with the Royal Garrison Artillery 1917-1919.
 They were still shown at 11 Ladbroke Road in the 1956 Kelly’s directory.
 Charles had joined the Redhill Fire Brigade in 1905, was appointed sub-officer in 1913, engineer in 1921 and assistant district officer, and later district officer, in 1925.
 He was commended four times for work done in the borough and was still serving in 1944.
-He also served with the Royal Garrison Artillery 1917-1919.
-Charlers died in 1962 and Dulcie in 1977.
+Although they had no children of their own they did have an adopted daughter, Vivienne, and apparently kept Alsatian dogs.
+Charles died in 1962 and Dulcie in 1977.

-- Albert was also a volunteer fireman for a time.
+Albert was also a volunteer fireman for a time.
 During the First World War he became a driver in the Tank Corps and while in France suffered burns to his head.
 After the war he became a private chauffeur, married Edith Shoebridge in 1919 and lived next door to Tot (Clara) in Ladbroke Road.
 They had two children; Charles (1920) and Peggy (1922).
 They presumably divorced as Albert married Ellen Hughes in 1936.
 He died in 1942.
 His first wife, Edith, remarried to Frank Bardell in 1948 and lived in or near Leicester where she died in 1969.